PlayeRom/flightgear-addon-logbook/README.md

 The following information is logged into the file:

-1. **Real date** – aircraft take-off date.
-This is the date taken from your OS, not the date in the simulator.
-This date is displayed in the GUI as default.
+1. **Real date & time** – aircraft take-off date and time.
+This is the time taken from your OS, not the time in the simulator.
+This date and time is displayed in the GUI as default.
 In the settings you can choose what date and time you want to display in the Logbook window.
-2. **Real time** – aircraft take-off time.
-As with **Real date** this is the time taken from your OS.
-This time is displayed in the GUI as default.
-In the settings you can choose what date and time you want to display in the Logbook window.
-3. **Sim UTC date** – aircraft take-off date as UTC time in simulator.
-This date is available only in version with SQLite (2024.1+).
-4. **Sim UTC time** – aircraft take-off time as UTC time in simulator.
-This time is available only in version with SQLite (2024.1+).
+2. **Sim UTC date & time** – aircraft take-off date and time as UTC time in simulator.
+This date and time is available only in version with SQLite (2024.1+).
-5. **Sim local date** – aircraft take-off date as local time in simulator.
-This date is available only in version with SQLite (2024.1+).
-6. **Sim local time** – aircraft take-off time as local time in simulator.
-This time is available only in version with SQLite (2024.1+).
+3. **Sim local date & time** – aircraft take-off date and time as local time in simulator.
+This date and time is available only in version with SQLite (2024.1+).
-7. **Aircraft** – the code name of the aircraft.
+4. **Aircraft** – the code name of the aircraft.
-8. **Variant** – the code name of the aircraft as its variant.
+5. **Variant** – the code name of the aircraft as its variant.
 Some aircraft are available in several variants, such as the default "Cessna 172P", which includes different variants like "Cessna 172P Float".
 If you select "Cessna 172P," you will see `c172p` in the **Aircraft** as well as **Variant** column.
 If you select the float variant ("Cessna 172P Float"), you will see `c172p` in the **Aircraft** column, but `c172p-float` in the **Variant** column.
 This way you have the main group of aircraft in the **Aircraft** column, and its variants in the **Variant** column.
 This will allow you to extract **Totals** statistics for a general group of aircraft no matter what variant (filtering by **Aircraft**), as well as more precisely for a specific variant of a given aircraft (filtering by **Variant**).
-9. **Type** – aircraft type as one of following values:
+6. **Type** – aircraft type as one of following values:
     * "heli" (helicopter),
     * "balloon" (also airship),
     * "space" (space ship),